nathanielpierson/lastfm-backend-node-version/README.md

 - “Top albums in the past 3 months”
 - “Top albums in the past 6 months”

 Each request is isolated.
-There is no built-in way to answer questions like:
+There is no built-in way to look up a specific album and return data from different periods for that specific album.

-- How much did I listen to this album in the last 3 months compared to 6 months?
-- Which albums are consistently played across all time ranges?
-- How does short-term listening compare to long-term habits?

-To answer those questions, this backend:
+To create a new data set that comes as close to doing such a search as possible within the confines of the API, this backend:

 1. Fetches album data from multiple timeframes
 2. Matches albums across responses